Idaho Money Transmitter Bond: A Comprehensive Guide

 How Can Insurance Agents Prospect for Idaho Money Transmitter Customers?

 The NMLS conveniently provides a public database to search for active money transmitters in Idaho.
 The database can be accessed here.
-Contact BondExchange for help developing a marketing piece.
+Contact BondExchange for additional marketing resources.
 Agents can also leverage our print-mail relationships for discounted mailing services.